epilif3sotnas/learn-blockchain/README.md

 ## About learn-blockchain

 This repository was built with the goal to implement a simple blockchain in order to learn how the blockchain protocol works.
+Tutorial from [java-blockchain](https://www.baeldung.com/java-blockchain).

 &nbsp;